 (4) The clerk shall issue a subpoena, signed but otherwise in blank, to a party requesting it, who shall complete it before service.
 An attorney, as an officer of the court, may also issue and sign a subpoena on behalf of a court in which the attorney is authorized to practice.

 (b) Service; place of attendance.

-(2) Proof of service shall be made, when necessary, as provided in Rule 4(m), and cost shall be taxed as provided in Rule 4(c)(4).
+(2) Proof of service shall be made, when necessary, as provided in Rule 4(m), and cost shall be taxed as provided in Wyoming Rules of Civil Procedure Rule 4(c)(4).

-(3) A subpoena for trial or hearing may require the person subpoenaed to appear at the trial or hearing irrespective of the person’s place of residence, place of employment, or where such person regularly transacts business in person.
+(3) A subpoena for trial or hearing may require the person subpoenaed to appear at the trial or hearing irrespective of the person’s place of residence, employment, or where such person regularly transacts business.

 (c) Protection of persons subject to subpoenas.

 (1) A party or an attorney responsible for the issuance and service of a subpoena shall take reasonable steps to avoid imposing undue burden or expense on a person subject to that subpoena.
 The court on behalf of which the subpoena was issued shall enforce this duty and impose upon the party or attorney in breach of this duty an appropriate sanction, which may include, but is not limited to, lost earnings and a reasonable attorney’s fee.